 Jerome Robbins was asked to choroegraph the show.
 He declined but, at least according to some sources, he suggested Bob Fosse for the job.
 Another version of the story has Fosse’s wife, Joan McCracken, suggesting him.
 Robbins agreed to take co-directorial credit in exchange for “supervising” the dances, agreeing to be on hand and pitch in if Fosse did not prove up to the job.
-Although Robbins received no program credit for choreography, it has been rumored that he staged "There Once Was A Man" and "7 1/2 Cents."
+Although Robbins received no program credit for choreography, it has been rumored that he staged "There Once Was a Man" and "7 1/2 Cents."

-Van Johnson and Gordon MacRae were considered for Sid Sorokin.
+Van Johnson and Gordon MacRae were considered for the role of Sid Sorokin.
 Ralph Meeker was announced for the role but several weeks before rehearsals started, it was announced that the role would instead be played by John Raitt.
 It has sometimes been written that Meeker started rehearsals and was then replaced because he was not a strong enough singer.
-It may well be that the role ended up going to Raitt instead of Meeker because Meeker' was not a strong singer, but the replacement was announced in the press several weeks before rehearsals started.
+It may well be that the role ended up going to Raitt instead of Meeker because Meeker was not a strong singer, but the replacement was announced in the press several weeks before rehearsals started.

 Julie Wilson was offered the role of Babe but turned it down to remain in London.
 She eventually played the role on Broadway as a replacement.

 Early in rehearsals, Charlotte Rae was fired and her role was eliminated.
 George Abbott had fallen in love with the talents of Carol Haney.
 The role Rae had been playing was combined with Haney's role, making it the major female supporting role.

 Opened on Broadway with an advance of $40,000.